tldr-pages/tldr/pages/linux/systemd-analyze.md

 # systemd-analyze

-> Show timing details about the boot process.
+> Show timing details about the boot process(services, mount points, devices, sockets).

 - List time of each unit to start up: